kingsor/mdwiki/NextSteps-TechBlog.md

 * updating detail view following this post:
 	* [Android Working with WebView – Building a Simple In-App Browser](https://www.androidhive.info/2016/12/android-working-with-webview-building-a-simple-in-app-browser/)

-**Update** (Sep 2, 2017) - this list is frozen from july, when I wrote it.
-OMG!

-### Jun 27, 2017
-Published on GitHub a sample project about a simple web app ([first-spark-app](https://github.com/kingsor/first-spark-app)) using [Spark Framework](http://sparkjava.com/) following this tutorial: [Setting up Spark with Maven](https://sparktutorials.github.io/2015/04/02/setting-up-a-spark-project-with-maven.html).

 ## Jun 19, 2017
 In trouble with async/await with ShortURL project.